ada-ros/tutorial-aeic21/Exercises.md

 For each exercise you will receive this information here (and the comments in the exercise main file):

-- Objective: *A brief description of the purpose of the exercise and learning goal.*
+- **Objective**: *A brief description of the purpose of the exercise and learning goal.*
-- Main file:  The name of the Ada file to be completed; e.g., `cool_exercise.adb`.
+- **Main file**:  The name of the Ada file to be completed; e.g., `cool_exercise.adb`.
 This means that a `sol_cool_exercise.adb` also exists with the complete implementation.
-- APIs: A list of `project.gpr/specification.ads` files that are relevant to the completion of the exercise, and that have not appeared before.
+- **APIs**: A list of `project.gpr/specification.ads` files that are relevant to the completion of the exercise, and that have not appeared before.
-- Tools: A list of command-line commands from ROS2 that can be helpful for the exercise.
+- **Tools**: A list of command-line commands from ROS2 that can be helpful for the exercise.
 Running them without arguments or with `--help` to get details is recommended.
+- **Notes**: any additional information.

 ### 2.1 Writing a Publisher, dynamic version

+- **Objective**: *Create a publisher of type `std_msgs/String` and publish an string using it.
+Use only dynamic message facilities.*
+- **Main file**:  `publisher_dynamic.adb`
+- **APIs**:
+  - `rcl.gpr/rcl-logging.ads`
+  - `rcl.gpr/rcl-nodes.ads`
-- Objective:
+  - `rcl.gpr/rcl-publishers.ads`
-- Main file:
+  - `rosidl.gpr/rosidl-dynamic.ads`
-- APIs:
+  - `rosidl.gpr/rosidl-typesupport.ads`
-- Tools:
+- **Tools**: `ros2 topic`

-publisher_dynamic.adb

-Verify with `ros2 topic echo <topic>`
+  - Verify that your node works with `ros2 topic echo <topic>`

-Also `ros2 topic {info|type}`
+  - Also `ros2 topic {info|type} [-v]` is useful to check a topic information.

 ### 2.2 Writing a Publisher, static version

-publisher_static.adb
+- **Objective**: *Create a publisher of type `std_msgs/String` and publish an string using it.
+Use static messages already generated in the `rclada` package (`std_msgs/String`).*
+- **Main file**:  `publisher_static.adb`
+- **APIs**:
+  - `rcl.gpr/rcl-logging.ads`
+  - `rcl.gpr/rcl-nodes.ads`
+  - `rosidl.gpr/rosidl-types.ads`
+  - `ros2_interfaces_rclada.gpr/ROSIDL.Static.Rclada.Std_Msgs.Messages.String`
+- **Tools**: `ros2 topic`
+  - Verify that your node works with `ros2 topic echo <topic>`
+  - Also `ros2 topic {info|type} [-v]` is useful to check a topic information.

 ### 2.3 Writing a Subscriber, dynamic version

-subscriber_dynamic.adb
+- **Objective**: *Create a subscriber of type `std_msgs/String` and read  and echo incoming strings.
+Use only dynamic message facilities.*
+- **Main file**:  `subscriber_dynamic.adb`
+- **APIs**:
+  - `rcl.gpr/rcl-logging.ads`
+  - `rcl.gpr/rcl-nodes.ads`
+  - `rosidl.gpr/rosidl-dynamic.ads`
+  - `rosidl.gpr/rosidl-typesupport.ads`
+- **Tools**: `ros2 topic`

-$ ros2 topic pub /chatter std_msgs/msg/String 'data: "hello"'
+  - Verify that your node works with `ros2 topic pub /chatter std_msgs/msg/String 'data: "hello"'`

-See that autocompletion works for ros2 topic etc.
+    - See how TAB autocompletion works for every part of `ros2 topic`.
+  - Verify that your subscriber can also hear your publisher from tasks 2.1/2.2.

 ### 2.4 Writing a Subscriber, static version

-subscriber_static.adb
+- **Objective**: *Create a subscriber of type `std_msgs/String` and read  and echo incoming strings.
+Use static messages already generated in the `rclada` package (`std_msgs/String`).*
+- **Main file**:  `subscriber_static.adb`
+- **APIs**:
+  - `rcl.gpr/rcl-logging.ads`
+  - `rcl.gpr/rcl-nodes.ads`
+  - `rosidl.gpr/rosidl-types.ads`
+  - `ros2_interfaces_rclada.gpr/ROSIDL.Static.Rclada.Std_Msgs.Messages.String`
+- **Tools**: `ros2 topic`
+  - Verify that your node works with `ros2 topic pub /chatter std_msgs/msg/String 'data: "hello"'`
+    - See how TAB autocompletion works for every part of `ros2 topic`.
+  - Verify that your subscriber can also hear your publisher from tasks 2.1/2.2.

 ### TurtleSim: first steps

-(TODO: slide with turtle + axes)
+Using the *TurtleSim* simulator it is possible to practice control notions of actual robots.
+From this point on, all solutions will use static messages.

+### 2.5 Launching a *TurtleSim* and identifying relevant information

+In this exercise you will get to know this basic simulator in preparation for the following exercises.

+1. Launch an instance of the simulator with
    `ros2 run turtlesim turtlesim_node`

-`ros2 topic list`
+2. Inspect the topics that it creates for communication `ros2 topic list`

-Identify `/turtle1/cmd_vel`, `/turtle1/pose`

-Identify type of these topics with `ros2 topic type`
+3. Identify basic information of the topics `/turtle1/cmd_vel` and `/turtle1/pose` using `ros2 topic info`

-`geometry_msgs/msg/Twist`
-`turtlesim/msg/Pose`
+   * You will find that these topics use messages of type `geometry_msgs/msg/Twist` and `turtlesim/msg/Pose`, respectively.

+4. Display the composition of the `turtlesim/msg/Pose` message with `ros2 interface show`.

+   * You should get this output:

+     ```
+     float32 x
+     float32 y
+     float32 theta

+     float32 linear_velocity
+     float32 angular_velocity
+     ```

+   * Compare this information with the contents of the files:

+     *  `/opt/ros/foxy/share/turtlesim/msg/Pose.msg`
+     * `/opt/ros/foxy/include/turtlesim/msg/detail/pose__struct.h`
+     * `./build/tutorial_solutions/rosidl_generator_ada/rosidl-static-tutorial_solutions-turtlesim-messages-pose.ads`

+5. Move the turtle manually from the command line with `ros2 topic pub` (remember the TAB completion!):

+   * ```
+     $ ros2 topic pub --times 1 /turtle1/cmd_vel geometry_msgs/msg/Twist "linear:
+       x: 1.0
+       y: 0.0
+       z: 0.0
+     angular:
+       x: 0.0
+       y: 0.0
+       z: 0.0"
+     ```

-Do a fixed sequence (parameterized?)
+### 2.6 Move the turtle in a fixed sequence

+- **Objective**: *Draw a figure or text using a predefined sequence of instructions.*
+- **Main file**:  `turtlesim_mosaic.adb`, `turtlesim_hello.adb`
+- **APIs**:
+  - `ros2_interfaces_tutorial_exercises.gpr/rosidl-static-tutorial_exercises-geometry_msgs-messages-twist.ads`
+  - **Note**: this project file and specification will not exist until you modify the `tutorial_exercises/CMakeLists.txt` file to import the interfaces from the `geometry_msgs` package.`
+    - To import the interfaces you need to use the `ada_import_interfaces` CMake function.
+- **Tools**: to conveniently rebuild only the `tutorial_exercises` ROS2 package from scratch you may use the `dev/make-package.sh <package>` script.
+- **Notes**: Since you need to import new interfaces for the first time, the steps to follow are:
+  1. Modify the `src/tutorial_exercises/CMakeLists.txt` file to import the required interfaces.
+  2. Build the package so the interfaces are generated: `colcon build --packages-select tutorial_exercises`
+     * **Verify** that the project file for the interfaces exist at the expected location: `./install/tutorial_exercises/share/gpr/ros2_interfaces_tutorial_exercises.gpr`
+  3. Edit the Ada node normally.

-Create a remote controller
+### 2.7 Create a remote controller for the turtle

-Improve the remote controller by showing the current pose (with colors!)
+- **Objective**: *Create a node that allows to drive the turtle with the keyboard*.
+- **Main file**:  `turtlesim_commander.adb`
+- **APIs**:
+  - `procedure Ada.Text_IO.Get_Immediate (Item : out Character; Available : out Boolean)`

-- Draw some figure
+  - `ros2_interfaces_tutorial_exercises.gpr/rosidl-static-tutorial_exercises-geometry_msgs-messages-twist.ads`

-### ePuck: first steps
+    - **Note**: this project file and specification will not exist until you modify the `src/tutorial/exercises/CMakeLists.txt` file to import the interfaces from the `geometry_msgs` package.
+    - To import the interfaces you need to use the `ada_import_interfaces` CMake function.
+- **Tools**: to conveniently rebuild only the `tutorial_exercises` ROS2 package from scratch you may use the `dev/make-package.sh <package>` script.

+### 2.8 Drive the *ePuck* robot

+The [ePuck robot](http://www.e-puck.org/) is a real educational robot that can be simulated with good fidelity with the [Webots simulator](https://cyberbotics.com/).
+You can launch an instance of the simulator with an ePuck ready to be commanded with:

 `ros2 launch webots_ros2_epuck robot_launch.py`

-Identify name and type of command topic.
-Conclusion?

-Update the remote controller of turtlesim to control the epuck
+> The `launch` subcommand orchestrates the launch of possibly several nodes and sets up tunable parameters.
+This is out of the scope of the tutorial, and it suffices to know at this time that is a kind of "uber"-run.

+Use the tools learned in exercise 2.5 to identify the available topics and their type.

+> You will find that the ePuck, despite being real, unlike the turtle, is driven by the same `/cmd_vel` topic, using the same message type.
+Observe that the only difference is that TurtleSim prefixed the topic as `/turtle1/cmd_vel`, as several turtles may be created.
+In multi-robot, this kind of topic renaming is usual and ROS2 has ways to rename topics for this purpose.

+- **Objective**: *Create a node that allows to drive the ePuck with the keyboard.*
+- **Main file**:  `epuck_commander.adb`
+- **APIs**:
+  - `procedure Ada.Text_IO.Get_Immediate (Item : out Character; Available : out Boolean)`
+  - `ros2_interfaces_tutorial_exercises.gpr/rosidl-static-tutorial_exercises-geometry_msgs-messages-twist.ads`
+    - **Note**: this project file and specification will not exist until you modify the `src/tutorial/exercises/CMakeLists.txt` file to import the interfaces from the `geometry_msgs` package.
+    - To import the interfaces you need to use the `ada_import_interfaces` CMake function.
+- **Tools**: to conveniently rebuild only the `tutorial_exercises` ROS2 package from scratch you may use the `dev/make-package.sh <package>` script.

 ### Conclusion

+In this section we have seen how most communications take place in the ROS2 framework, and how the information can be published and retrieved from Ada nodes.
+With this information, it is easy to program our first robots, which share the ROS2 convention of using the `/cmd_vel` topic to listen to commands.

 ## 3. RPC communication (services/servers/clients)

+Although topics are used for the bulk of sensor data, services are also used for low-frequency communications that require acknowledgement.
+In this section we will see the basic usage of ROS2 services

 ### Servers